 - Partnerships and projects beyond current business

 - Industrial relations and public affairs

-- To being a good neighbour and corporate citizen, engaging in efforts that benefit the local communities and society at large.
+- being a good neighbour and corporate citizen, engaging in efforts that benefit local communities and society at large

-- To acting in an open, transparent and responsible way.
+- acting in an open, transparent and responsible manner

-- To providing jobs and services to local communities, such as district heat and clean water, and supporting local activities.
+- providing jobs and services to local communities, such as district heat and clean water, and supporting local activities

-- To engaging in environmental projects contributing to clean air and water, and productivity of agricultural land, on a local, national and global level.
+- engaging in environmental projects that contribute to clean air and water and the productivity of agricultural land at a local, national and global level

-- To constantly developing our communication with various stakeholders to enable dialogue.
+- constantly developing our communication with various stakeholders to facilitate dialogue.